Vargasavour Recipes

 Instructions

-• Stir everything together and cook for another 3-4 minutes until the corn is heated through and the flavors are well combined.
+• Add the thawed corn, dried thyme, and black pepper.
+Cook for 3-4 minutes until the corn is heated through and well combined.

-• Return the crispy bacon to the skillet and toss it with the cabbage and corn mixture.
-Sprinkle the chopped parsley over the top and stir to combine.
+• Return the crispy bacon to the skillet and stir everything together.
+Sprinkle with chopped parsley and toss gently to combine.

 Notes